 An outstanding team of 35 guides and porters accompanied the 11 trekkers in our group.
 Every day the ‘G Fighters’ (as is the affectionate name given to them) carried all our camping equipment, mess tents, food, water and a 10kg bag from each person.
 It would have been 33, but with a unanimous agreement to hire a portable toilet for the duration of the trek at an extra cost, we were able to employ two extra porters.

 The porters are an invaluable part of your trek experience.
-By the time you are ready to leave camp, they’ve packed it down.
+By the time you leave camp, they’ve already packed it down.
 By the time you’ve reached the next camp, hours behind them, it is set up and waiting for you.
 Some would even walk back on the track to come and meet us, take our daypack from us if we were tired, and show us to our tents.

 They brought us a hot drink and “washy washy” hot water every morning.
 Breakfast, lunch and dinner were hearty, well made, tasty and focused on maximum energy supply.